MrBounty/PZ-Mod---Doc/Make an custom UI.md

 After that, to check the value: `self.tickBox.selected[1]`

 ## Combo box
-Here is an example to add a button, file `ISComboBox.lua`
+Here is an example to add a combo box, file `ISComboBox.lua`
 You need to add that in `MyUI:create()`, like that:
 ```lua
 function MyUI:create()